-49. SDG 14.1 states: "By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution".
+- 49. High-level commitments.
+SDG 14.1 states: "By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution".
 Between 80% and 90% of marine litter, or marine debris, is considered to be plastic.
-In 2022, the UN General Assembly adopted the resolution on the human right to a clean, healthy and sustainable environment and called for enhanced international cooperation to achieve this aim.56

-50. This discussion paper argues that marine plastic pollution (MPP) must be addressed, not only at country level and through global initiatives, but also through regional cooperative actions.
+In 2022, the UN General Assembly adopted the resolution on the human right to a clean, healthy and sustainable environment and called for enhanced international cooperation to achieve this aim.
+Under UNCLOS, countries have obligations to cooperate to "prevent, reduce and control" marine pollution, an obligation which is transposed into the Nairobi Convention LBSA protocol (see below).
+Countries party to the Nairobi Convention are also party to the UN "fish stocks agreement" which includes obligations for parties to minimize pollution, waste and abandoned gear (Article 5(f)).
+WIO countries are party to many other conventions which have a bearing on MPP.
+These include, for example: IMO-MARPOL, CBD, Basel, the UNFCCC and many others).
+Details of the international legal framework relevant to MPP are detailed in the background report.
+S4 - 50.
+Regional actions.
+This discussion paper argues that marine plastic pollution (MPP) must be addressed, not only at country level and through global initiatives, but also through regional cooperative actions.
 In particular, there are regional benefits if the Regional Economic Communities (RECs) can work in close coordination with or through the Regional Seas Conventions.
-The reasons are as follows:

-- a) MPP has an important regional transboundary dimension, in terms of the sources of pollution, the impacts and the potential solutions - b) country-level, municipal and privates sector investments required to manage plastics and other solid waste are fundamentally similar and successes or sustainable models can be replicated nationally and regionally, including at the level of provinces, counties, municipalities or communities - c) a regional portfolio of the required investments can generate significant economies of scale to help access affordable and available 'blue' and 'green' finance - d) few countries have the economies of scale required to build a viable circular economy for plastics (or other wastes) - e) without regional cooperation, or coordination, the policy and regulatory frameworks of countries, or those of Africa's Regional Economic Communities, may diverge and fragment the markets for and trade in plastic products and plastic wastes.
-This may result in parallel discussions on trade measures, different regimes of extended producer responsibility, or undermine regional economies of scale in the development of and support for a circular plastics economy and - f) Sub-Saharan countries need to establish mechanisms for effective cooperation on plastic pollution in anticipation of the outcomes of the proposed global 'plastics treaty' now under negotiation.

-51. Abidjan Convention.
-The Abidjan Convention already has a protocol on regional cooperation in addressing marine pollution.
+The reasons are as follows: - a) MPP has an important regional transboundary dimension, in terms of the sources of pollution, the impacts and the potential solutions - country-level, municipal and privates sector investments required to manage plastics and other solid waste are fundamentally similar and successes or sustainable models can be replicated nationally and regionally, including at the level of provinces, counties, municipalities or communities - c) a regional portfolio of the required investments can generate significant economies of scale to help access affordable and available 'blue' and 'green' finance - d) few countries have the economies of scale required to build a viable circular economy for plastics (or other wastes) - e) without regional cooperation, or coordination, the policy and regulatory frameworks of countries, or those of Africa's Regional Economic Communities, may diverge and fragment the markets for and trade in plastic products and plastic wastes.
+This may result in parallel discussions on trade measures, different regimes of extended producer responsibility, or undermine regional economies of scale in the development of and support for a circular plastics economy and - f) Sub-Saharan countries need to establish mechanisms for effective cooperation on plastic pollution in anticipation of the outcomes of the proposed global 'plastics treaty' now under negotiation. - 51.
+Nairobi Convention.
+The Nairobi Convention on land-based sources of pollution (LBSA Protocol) require regional cooperation in addressing marine pollution.
 Both UNCLOS and the LBSA protocol (Art.
-5) require countries to take measures to "prevent, reduce and mitigate" marine pollution and to "cooperate in the formulation and adoption of agreed measures, procedures, practices and standards".
-Various decisions of the Abidjan Convention call for actions on marine litter and microplastics, in particular analyses on "marine waste, thus contributing to well-founded decisions and policies at municipal, national, subregional and regional levels."57
+5) require countries to take measures to "prevent, reduce and mitigate" marine pollution and to "cooperate [to] harmonize their programmes, policies, laws and other regulatory frameworks".
+A decision of the Nairobi Convention, COP-10, calls for the development of a regional action plan on marine litter: "To request the secretariat and partners to finalise the preparation of a regional action plan to address marine litter and plastic pollution for adoption at the eleventh meeting of the